zenml-io/zenml/docs/book/component-gallery/experiment-trackers/neptune.md

 ---
-description: How to log and visualize experiments with Neptune.ai
+description: How to log and visualize experiments with neptune.ai
 ---

-The Neptune.ai Experiment Tracker is an [Experiment Tracker](./experiment-trackers.md) flavor provided with the Neptune.ai ZenML integration that uses [the Neptune.ai experiment tracking platform](https://neptune.ai/product/experiment-tracking) to log and visualize information from your pipeline steps (e.g. models, parameters, metrics).
+The Neptune Experiment Tracker is an [Experiment Tracker](./experiment-trackers.md) flavor provided with the Neptune-ZenML integration that uses [the Neptune.ai experiment tracking platform](https://neptune.ai/product/experiment-tracking) to log and visualize information from your pipeline steps (e.g. models, parameters, metrics).